Hainanese chicken rice: Singapore

 In Singapore, the dish was born out of frugality, created by servant-class immigrants trying to utilise limited sources to its maximum.
-An old hen which had passed its eggs laying years would be slaughtered to be cooked into broth and rice to extract the chicken flavour.
+An old hen which had passed its egg-laying years would be slaughtered to be cooked into broth and rice to extract the chicken flavour.

 The first chicken rice restaurants opened in Singapore during Japanese occupation in World War II, when the British were forced out and their Hainanese servants lost their source of income.
 One of the first was Yet Con, which opened in the early 1940s.
-There were also sources stating that Wang Yiyuan, a street hawker first started selling "chicken rice balls wrapped in banana leaves" in Singapore during the 1920s.
+There were also sources stating that Wang Yiyuan, a street hawker, first started selling "chicken rice balls wrapped in banana leaves" in Singapore during the 1920s.
 The dish was popularised in Singapore in the 1950s by Moh Lee Twee, whose Swee Kee Chicken Rice Restaurant operated from 1947 to 1997.
 Hong Kong food critic Chua Lam credits Moh with the creation of the dish.

 Hainanese chicken rice is considered one of Singapore's national dishes.
 It is eaten "everywhere, every day" in Singapore and is a "ubiquitous sight in hawker centres across the country".
 The chicken is typically served with seasoned rice, with chilli sauce and usually with cucumber garnishes.
 While most commonly associated with Singaporean cuisine, the dish is also seen throughout Southeast Asia and in parts of the United States, where the dish is named "Singapore chicken rice" in some places.
 The dish is widely popular in Singapore and can be found in hawker centres, restaurants and hotels.

 The chicken is prepared in accordance with traditional Hainanese methods, which involve poaching the entire chicken at sub-boiling temperatures to both cook the chicken and produce the stock.
 The chicken is dipped in ice after cooking to produce a jelly-like skin finishing and hung to dry.

 The stock is skimmed of fat and some of the fat and liquid, along with ginger, garlic, and pandan leaves, are used in the cooking of the rice, producing an oily, flavourful rice sometimes known as "oily rice".
 In Singapore "the most important part of chicken rice is not the chicken, but the rice."

 The dish is served with a dipping sauce of freshly minced red chilli and garlic, usually accompanied with dark soy sauce and freshly ground ginger.
 Fresh cucumber boiled in the chicken broth and light soy sauce with a dash of sesame oil is served with the chicken, which is usually served at room temperature.
-Some stalls may also serve nonya achar as an additional side.
+Some stalls may also serve Nonya acar as an additional side.